 We store the data you submit to us in our email marketing software so that we can send you relevant information and training to help you with your marketing.

 You can remove your consent to receive this information at any time by clicking the link at the bottom of the email.
-If you would like to be ‘forgotten’ and have your data erased, simply reply to any email from us requesting this and we will handle this for you within 3 working days.
+If you would like to be ‘forgotten’ and have your data erased, simply reply to any email from us requesting this and we will handle this for you within 1 month.

 Exposure Ninja only collects and stores information from clients necessary for us to carry out the marketing work that we are required to carry out.
 This information is available to the team working on the campaign and other staff in the company who might need it for the purposes of accounting, administration or helping with the marketing work.

 We also collect and store information from contacts and leads in order to provide relevant marketing training, advice, and sales recommendations.
 This information is available to staff across the company.

 The information we store about each client or contact is available to that client or contact on request, and we will delete any data when requested by them.